Publisher and Publication Date: Moody Publishers. June 6, 2017.

 Genre: Bible Study on Acts 13-28.

-Source: Free copy from Side Door Communications, on behalf of Moody Publishers.
+Source: Complimentary paperback copy from Side Door Communications, on behalf of Moody Publishers.
+I was not required to write a positive review.

 Do you believe God has called you to a unique purpose?
 Do you ever wonder what your purpose may be?
 God has offered you a divine invitation.
 The truth is all believers have been chosen by the Holy Spirit for a special work, a mission of grace to be pursued in connection with believers around the world as part of Christ’s church.
 We accept, discover and become equipped for that invitation through the community of the unexplainable church.